$100 deposit will be required after acceptance, pay no fee now

 Course dates are June 9 – July 2, 2019

 In-class session begins at the University of South Carolina on Sunday, June 9 at 2 p.m. and ends on Friday, June 14 by 6:00 p.m.
 (Dormitory housing and meals are provided at no cost to participants).
+The remainder of the course is an independent study off-site.

 All final assignments will be due on Tuesday, July 2 by 5 p.m.